BowlOfSoup/jira-slackbot/README.md

 ## Todo

-- Fix jiraApiCustomUri, to use config
-- Fix Confluence lookup, handle possible errors (combine with jiraApiCustomUri?)
 - Implement reaction to bot (jira slack intergration) messages
-- Implement more verbose messages
 - Implement error channel
-- Make sure system works when config parameters are empty
-- Implement reject + handling of errors when APIs not available
 - Implement configuration on what to output
 - Implement creation of subtasks trough bot.
 - Add description for config file to README.md